Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Arcing

 At level 13, your magic flows more readily between your targets.
 Your charges may now chain between creatures that are up to 4 tiles away from the last creature in the chain, rather than being limited to 2 tiles when you use the Buffer Overflow class feature.

-Mastery: Trinket
+## Mastery: Trinket

-Once you reach level 14, you learn to master a particular form of magical trinket, using it effortlessly.
-Choose a trinket with a gear point total of 1.
-You are attuned to it and gain its benefits without it counting against the gear point total of your trinkets.
+Once you reach level 14, you learn to master the use of magical trinkets, effortlessly taking full advantage of your collection.
+You may attune to 4 trinkets at once, rather than the usual 3.
+Once per rest when you use the Activate minor action to gain the benefits of the Attune downtime activity, it does not count toward essence overload.

-You may change your choice of trinket for this feature whenever you complete a rest.

 ## GOTO